Vpowgh/TConnect/README.md

 # Installation
 - Install MicroPython to ESP32 (tested with version 1.16, anything newer should work)
-- Copy .py and .html files to ESP32
+- Copy .py and .html files to ESP32, modify config.py with correct wifi username and password.
+NOTE: Wifi username and password are saved in plain text to ESP32!

 # JSON API
 ## Status